 My mirror has some rusty peeling behind the glass.

 And, so, I hate my children in my flesh because they embody all I hate about myself.
-They catch onto my sinful nature like a spider’s web catches its prey, and I am brought to my knees not only for my own deliverance, but now also for theirs.
+They catch onto my sinful nature like a spider’s web catches its prey, and I am brought to my knees not only for my own deliverance but also for theirs.

 Father, forgive them…for they know not what they do.”